mecid/mecid.github.io/_posts/2025-06-24-glassifying-tabs-in-swiftui.md

 }
 ```

-The Tab type also provides us the role parameter which we can use to set a specific role to the tab.
-At the moment, the only available instance of the TabRole type is the search.
+The *Tab* type also provides us the *role* parameter which we can use to set a specific role to the tab.
+At the moment, the only available instance of the *TabRole* type is the *search*.
 The search role allows the system to display search tab in a different way.
 For example, it is separated on iOS from all other tabs.

 Most of my apps use tabs on iOS, watchOS while using sidebar navigation on macOS and iPadOS.
-SwiftUI simplifies this significantly by introducing the new sidebarAdaptable style.
+SwiftUI simplifies this significantly by introducing the new *sidebarAdaptable* style.
 You don’t need manually create the sidebar, it automatically replace tabs with sidebar on iPadOS and macOS.

 ```swift
 struct ContentView: View {